-‘Lioness Asleep’ by Babette Deutsch is a two stanza, fourteen line sonnet that follows the rhyme scheme of ABAB CDCD EFGEFG.
+‘Lioness Asleep’ by Babette Deutsch is a two stanza, fourteen-line sonnet that follows the rhyme scheme of ABAB CDCD EFGEFG.
 Deutsch has chosen to separate the first half of the sonnet from the second, thereby intensifying the “twist” in the story.
-If not for this break, and the rearranging of the last sestet, the poem would fit precisely into the mold of a Shakespearean sonnet.
-You can read full poem here.
+If not for this break, and then rearranging of the last sestet, the poem would fit precisely into the mold of a Shakespearean sonnet.
+You can read the full poem Lioness Asleep here.

 It is not clear in the first stanza that she is actually living in an enclosure, this twist is revealed in the second stanza.

 It begins with the image of the bars of her cage, and the onlookers, vanishing as the lioness sinks deeper into her dreams.
 There, she is able to forget about the sawdust that acts as her bedding and ignore the fleas that attack her.
 This dream soon lifts though and she is only left with the memory of the bliss she experienced.
 This desire for this pleasure is so great that if she could, she would “bound” at this “freedom” and drink it “like blood.”
 She would, if she was able, put her whole heart into attaining freedom.

 Analysis of Lioness Asleep

 The first stanza of this piece begins in media res.
 The poet thrusts the reader directly into the scene without preamble or extraneous explanation.

 The scene into which the poem opens depicts a lioness who is lazily content after a meal.
 If the reader did not have access to the title, “Lioness Asleep,” it would be much harder to understand what was taking place in these first lines.